How to Register for NBTSC

 1) Make sure you and your parents read everything listed here.

-2) Click here to create a new account and register.
+2) Click here to create a new account and begin the registration process.
 Welcome to the NBTSC family!

 Already been to NBTSC?

-3) Click here to sign into your account and register.
-It’s important that you do NOT create a new account – just sign into your existing account.)
+5) Click here to sign into your account and register.
 Yay!
 Welcome back!